Skip to content

 How often can you do a 1031 exchange?

 There is no restriction on the number of times you can participate in a 1031 exchange.
-As long as you meet all the requirements and have an experienced intermediary by your side, you can use this tool as often as possible to minimize your capital gains taxes.
+As long as you meet all the requirements and have an experienced intermediary, you can use this tool as often as possible to minimize your capital gains taxes.

 About The Author